Wim Opbrouck

-Wim Opbrouck (born 5 February 1969) is a Flemish actor and singer.
-He is especially known for his work on stage.
+Wim Opbrouck is a Flemish actor and singer from Belgium who is especially known for his work on stage.

+Early life and education

+Wim Opbrouck comes from Bavikhove, part of Harelbeke and studied at the Herman Teirlinck Studio.

+Career

-Opbrouck comes from Bavikhove, part of Harelbeke and studied at the Herman Teirlinck Studio.
-As an actor, he joined the Blue Monday Company.
-In 1997 he performed in a 12-hour theater marathon production of Ten oorlog by Tom Lanoye.
+Opbrouck joined the Blue Monday Company.
+In 1997, he performed in a 12-hour theatre marathon production of Ten oorlog by Tom Lanoye.
 Following the merger of this company with KNS (Antwerp), he became an actor at the Drama House.
-He took on large roles in Aars!, Leenane Trilogy, L. King of Pain, and Macbeth.
-In 2005 he transferred to the new NTGent.
+He took on large roles in Aars!
+Leenane Trilogy, L. King of Pain, and Macbeth.

+In 2005, he transferred to NTGent and acted with the company in Ghent.

+In 2010, he succeeded Johan Simons as artistic director of NTGent.

+Other activities

 He gained fame through his appearance in the travel documentary De Bende van Wim, a collaboration with composer and producer Jean Blaute and photographer Michiel Hendryckx, in which he travels through Europe on a motorcycle.
 He's also well known for appearing in the television shows Windkracht 10 and In De Gloria.
-He played in the films like Manneken Pis, Meisje and Everybody's Famous!
+He played in the films like Manneken Pis, Meisje, and Everybody's Famous!.

-In addition, he also plays the occasional group The Dolfijntjes.
-He sings and plays accordion.
+He also sings and plays accordion in the group The Dolfijntjes.

-In 2008 it was reported that in 2010 he would succeed John Simons as artistic director of NTGent.